35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 2002 - Council decides to retain and refurbish stock.

 2003 - Phase 1 – Site 1a.
 An Options Appraisal exercise carried out in the southwest corner by Levitt Bernstein and Pollard Thomas Edwards Architects, January/April 2003.

+Dec 2005 - Walworth Community Council considers outline planning permission for demolition Aylesbury Day Centre, garages and outbuildings, Boyson Rd, Bradenham Close and construction of 125 new dwellings 05-CO-0161, in advance of planning committee meeting in 2006.

+ Jan 2006 - Permission for 05-CO-0161 (south west corner) granted.

 Sept 2005 - Council initiates a redevelopment strategy for a 'high quality, mixed tenurre urban area, subject to...full financial assessments'; a detailed project plan, with timescales, milesones and resource implications to be completed by the end of the year.